 CareerSource Suncoast in partnership with the Department of Economic Development (DEO), provides career and business services through the one-stop system under the Wagner-Peyser Act (WP).
 Funding for WP employees is provided through DEO, as well as oversight for human resources and policy guidance in delivery of WP services.
 CareerSource Suncoast makes selection and termination recommendations pending approval from DEO, develops and trains DEO employees, and supervises day- to-day functions.
 The delivery of WP services within the CareerSource Suncoast one-stop system is in coordination with all other programs and services.
 WP employees are important contributors in CareerSource Suncoast's career centers in the delivery of labor exchange services as well as delivery of careerservices.
 WP employees work closely with board staff to ensure seamless service delivery.
-All WP staff identify as CareerSource Suncoast develops operational policies and procedures for WP employment services under the Wagner-Peyser Act.
+All WP staff identify as CareerSource Suncoast staff and are committed to delivering exceptional customer service.
+CareerSource Suncoast develops operational policies and procedures for WP employment services under the Wagner-Peyser Act.
 Staff training and supervision is consistent for board and WP staff.